Holladay, Tennessee

-Holladay is an unincorporated community in Benton and Decatur counties in the U.S. state of Tennessee.
+Holladay is an unincorporated community and census-designated place in Benton and Decatur counties in the U.S. state of Tennessee.
 Holladay is located along Tennessee State Route 192 13.3 mi south-southwest of Camden.
 Another portion of the community is located at the intersection of I-40 and US 641/SR 69.
 Holladay has a post office with ZIP code 38341, which opened on February 23, 1887.